What’s the strategy?

 Robert holds an undergraduate degree in economics from Western University and an MBA from the Richard Ivey School of Business.
 He is also a CFA charterholder.

 Pei is co-manager of London Capital’s Global Real Estate, Global Infrastructure, Canadian Low Volatility and U.S. Value mandates.

 Before joining GLC in 2015, he was actively involved in quantitative investing for one of Canada’s largest institutional investment managers in Alberta.

 Pei started his career in 2006 at a large financial institution specializing in investment risk management technology.
 He specialized in integrating new option pricing models, enhancing trading platforms and managing pricing and risk databases for equities, commodities, fixed income and foreign exchange derivatives.

 A CFA charterholder, Pei completed a master of mathematics (statistics-finance) degree at the University of Waterloo and a master of science degree in pure mathematics at Simon Fraser University.

 Benchmark sources: Copyright®, FTSE is a trade mark of FTSE International Ltd and is used under license.
-TMX is a trade mark of TSX Inc. and is used under license.
 Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); and TSX® is a registered trademark of TSX.
 Copyright®, MSCI Inc.